oka4shi/rss2webhook/README.md

   The Discord webhook URL where new feed items will be sent.

-- color (string, optional, default: "#000000")
+- color (string, optional, default: `"#000000"`)

-  A hexadecimal color code used for Discord embed messages (e.g., "#ad1a08").
+  A hexadecimal color code used for Discord embed messages.

 - interval (integer, optional, default: 0)

   The minimal interval in minutes.
 If the time since the last check is less than this value, the feed will be skipped.

 ### Run the Tool

-Set the path of the configuration file as an `R22W_CONFIG` environment variable, and run:
+Set the path to your configuration file using the `R2W_CONFIG` environment variable, then run:
 ```
 ./rss2webhook
 ```